-Affairs at least three weeks before the submission deadline when the review will take place during the fall or spring semesters.
-In order to accommodate holiday and vacation work schedules, proposal documentation needs to be provided four weeks before the submission deadline when the review is take to place over holidays or the summer.
-Expedited review will be accommodated for grants under \$5,000.
+In order to provide adequate time, budget preparation needs to start 5 weeks prior to proposal submission deadline.
+In order to accommodate holiday and vacation work schedules, budget preparation needs to start 7 weeks prior to the proposal submission deadline when the work is take to place over holidays or the summer.